grycap/ec3/doc/source/ec3aas.rst

    Fig 4.
 Information received by the user when a deployment succeeds.

-Notice that EC3aaS does not offer all the capabilities of EC3, like hybrid clusters or the usage of spot instances.
+Notice that EC3aaS does not offer all the capabilities of EC3, like hybrid clusters or heterogeneous nodes.
 Those capabilities are considered advanced aspects of the tool and are only available via the `EC3 Command-line Interface`_.

 Termination of a Cluster
 ------------------------

-To delete a cluster the user only needs to access the EC3aaS webpage, and click on the trash icon (situated underneath the provider buttons in the deployment section of the website) and indicate in the wizard (:ref:`Fig. 5 <figure_delete>`) the cluster name provided to the user in the deployment phase.
-The cluster name is a string composed by the word cluster followed by a random string of five characters (including numbers and letters).
+To delete a cluster the user only needs to access the EC3aaS webpage, and click on the "Delete your cluster" button.
+He/she must indicate in the wizard (:ref:`Fig. 5 <figure_delete>`) the cluster name provided in the deployment phase and the Fogbow credentials again, to generate the token in order to destroy the resources.
+The cluster name is a string composed by the name given to the cluster in the deployment process followed by a random string of five characters (including numbers and letters).
 This cluster name is unique and allows EC3 to identify the cluster of the user without using an user account.
-Moreover, in case the user has developed the cluster in the EGI FedCloud, a valid proxy will be required in order to destroy the cluster.

 When the process finishes successfully, the front-end of the cluster and all the working nodes had been destroyed and a message is shown to the user informing